 — use of compiler switches providing alternative semantics.

 The vulnerability descriptions in this document are written in a language-independent manner except when specific languages are used in examples.
-In addition to this document ,language-specific Parts (for example 24772-2 Ada for the Ada programming language) are usually consulted for language specific vulnerability descriptions and avoidance mechanisms.
-Where applicable, general references to such documents and explicit references to coding guidelines are provided in 6.2.2, 6.3.2, etc. in 7.2.2, 7.3.2, etc.
+Language-specific vulnerability descriptions and avoidance mechanisms are found in the respective language-specific parts of the 24772 series (for example 24772-2 Ada for the Ada programming language), which mirror the structure of this document.
+Where applicable, cross-references to existing coding guidelines or rules are provided in the subclauses entitled “Related coding guidelines”.

 In general, this clause will use the terminology that is most natural to the description of each individual vulnerability.
 Hence, terminology can differ from description to description.